Hover your mouse over a photo to pause it.

 Curved wall built during Advance Test inside The Stone Trust barn

-Steps built at the Step & Stairs Workshop with Master Craftsman test features behind
+Steps built at Step & Stairs Workshop w/ Master Craftsman test features

 Stone column built by Jared Flynn